matheusfvesco/devcontainer-templates/src/python-dnd/NOTES.md

-This template have Docker in Docker installed, which can be useful for containerizing applications and services, or to develop with web frameworks like Django and FastAPI.
+This template have Docker in Docker installed, which can be useful for containerizing applications and services, or to develop applications with web frameworks like Django and FastAPI.

 ## Installing or updating Python utilities